 We've written before about how that wall would be a disaster for wildlife.
 The existing barriers have already taken a heavy toll on borderlands plants and animals, as has the Department of Homeland Security's border enforcement activities' legal exemption from most environmental laws.

-Just how serious a threat does borderlands wildlife face from border wall construction and maintenance?
+The construction and maintenance of the proposed 2,000-mile wall poses immediate threats to borderlands wildlife.
 The Center for Biological Diversity just released a report that says 96 different species of concern face immediate threats from border wall construction, ranging from endangered cacti and desert pupfish to California condors and golden eagles.

 We've selected seven of those species to feature here.
 All are listed as Endangered under the U.S. Endangered Species Act.
 Some you've heard of before.
 Others may surprise you.

 The pronghorn, Antilocapra americana, is the fastest land mammal in North America.
 They can hit almost 60 miles per hour in a sprint.
 Biologists suspect the beasts, also known as "antelopes" though they're not closely related to true antelopes, inherited their speed from ancestors who spent a lot of time outrunning the now-extinct American cheetah.

 Sonoran pronghorn, Antilocapra americana sonorae, are just as fast as their cousins elsewhere in North America, but speed doesn't do them much good against the threats they now face.
 Their habitat in the deserts of Arizona and Sonora has been fragmented by roads, canals, and ranchers' barbed wire fences.
 Much of their range in the U.S. is on an Air Force bombing range, and stress from overflights and explosions takes its toll.